yujunmjiang/data-structures-fall-19/final/FINAL-PROJECT-01.md

 Some questions from the data to the end-user interface:

 1. What information does the end user need?
 How?
 Why?
-2. From the data on AA's meeting list, which data is relevant for display in this project?
+2. From the data on AA meeting list, which data is relevant for display in this project?
 How should it be displayed?
 3. What does a map marker represent?
 A meeting group?
 A meeting?
 A location?
 4. What is the minimum amount of data that can be queried to provide the necessary data for the visual representation?